Exploring Sanmachi-suji and the Sake Breweries of Takayama Old Town

 If you’ve been in Gifu for a while of you’ve been to the UNESCO World Heritage Site of Shirakawa-go, you might have noticed these red plushie looking guys.

-These guys are called Sarubobo, which means monkey baby and are the mascot of this region.
-You can buy little versions of Sarubobo in keychain or plushie form, and they come in different colors meaning different charms. you can read more about these cute Sarubobo guys at this website.
+Today, you can buy little versions of Sarubobo in keychain or plushie form, and they come in different colors each having different meanings. you can read more about these cute Sarubobo guys at this website.

 Old Style Rickshaw Rides